soonkuk/mitum-sdk-js/README.md

 c. `2021-11-16T01:53:30.000Z` must be converted to `2021-11-16T01:53:30 +0000 UTC` when generating a hash.

 A timestamp with unnecessary zeros in the json file does not affect the processing of blocks, seals, or operations.
 Use caution when converting formats.

+In addition, no matter how precise the time is entered, all timestamps within the mitum code only support precision up to milliseconds when converting to buffer.

+For example, if you enter `2022-11-24T05:34:25.194332Z` in `signed_at`, the string `2022-11-24 05:34:25.194 +0000 UTC` is converted to a byte array to create a buffer of the fact signature.

 ## License